-From colourful Victorian trade cards of the 1870s to the All Blacks half time commercials of today, advertising has gone from a small component of everyday life to a ubiquitous presence.
+From colourful antique Victorian trade cards of the 1870s, shop display figurines popular with alcohol companies, neon signs that used to be so popular brightening everybody’s day, these all being collectable today.
+To the All Blacks half time commercials of today, advertising has gone from a small component of everyday life to a daily accurance.

 Tin signs have also been used since the late 19th century; they became more popular after the war, and were often produced as a cheap alternative to enamel signs.
 Unlike their enamel companions, however, tin signs are prone to rust and degradation making good ones harder to find.

 All aspects of vintage advertising add character to a home, but don’t think such things can only be displayed inside.
 Antique enamel signs ooze character and where made to last forever outdoors.
 Adding a splash off history to your garden decor can really set your space apart.